Kanreki dohyō-iri: Other eligible Yokozuna

 Minanogawa Tōzō, Akinoumi Setsuo and Hiroshi Wajima also reached the age of sixty years whilst retired, but did not perform a kanreki dohyō-iri (all three had left the sumo world many years before).
 Kagamisato Kiyoji (Tatsutagawa), Tochinoumi Teruyoshi (Kasugano), Sadanoyama Shinmatsu (Sakaigawa) and Kotozakura Masakatsu (Sadogatake) received red tsuna but did not perform dohyō-iri.
 Kagamisato and Kotozakura did not perform due to poor health.
 Similarly Tochinoumi did not perform due to muscle problems in his right arm dating back to his active days.
 Sadanoyama declined because at the time he had just lost the chairmanship of the Sumo Association in controversial circumstances.
 Asashio Tarō (Takasago) had a red tsuna made, but died aged 58 without performing the ceremony.

 Asahifuji was scheduled to perform the kanreki ceremony on 30 May 2020 but the event was postponed owing to the COVID-19 pandemic.
 It was eventually held on 3 October 2021 at the Kokugikan.

-Ōnokuni Yasushi reached 60 years of age in October of 2022, however, no plans for a dohyō-iri were reported.
+Ōnokuni Yasushi reached 60 years of age in October 2022, however, no plans for a dohyō-iri were reported.